island-is/island.is/libs/auth-api-lib/seeders/README.md

   // Required:
   name: '@island.is/test',
   displayName: 'Test scope',
-  description: 'Good description for the scope',
+  description: 'A good description for the scope',

   // Optional:
   delegation: {